How to write (science) better

 The course teaches students and academics of various engineering disciplines how to choose words and phrases to construct well-polished sentences, and how to combine sentences to produce readable specialist texts.
 Every lesson is accompanied by numerous examples from abstracts and full journal papers written in English by Polish research students and established scientists.

 The aim of this course is to share with scientific writers that composing a specialist text can rely on simple English that provides tools to write concisely and in a well-organized manner.
 These tools, common to the so-called Plain English, are applicable on lexical, sentential and textual levels.
-As a result, a piece of specialist writing is easier to produce and it can reach a wider readership, for the economy of expression and a clear structure are always valued by specialist and non-specialist readers.
+As a result, a piece of specialist writing is easier to produce and it can reach a wider readership, for the economy of expression and a clear structure are always valued by expert and non-expert readers.

 After completing this course you will know the following: